News

 Call for submissions

 Despite the desire of the research community to improve the productivity of software developers, it is challenging for research to move beyond papers into the everyday practice of software development.
-Since IDEs are among the most widely used tools in developers’ toolkit, they remain a crucial opportunity for research to reach software developers.
-To close the gap between research and adoption in practice, we launched the IDE workshop series at ICSE’24.
-In our post-workshop survey, the participants commented on the value they received, saying: “A lot of meaningful connections, including academy-to-industry, inspiring discussions”, “Lively and friendly atmosphere!
-The strong industry presence definitely makes discussing the topics more interesting”.
-We build upon the momentum from our first workshop and aim to exceed expectations at our second instance at ICSE’25.
+Since IDEs are among the most widely used tools in developers’ toolkit, they remain a crucial opportunity for research to reach this goal.
+To close the gap between research and adoption in practice, we launched the IDE workshop series.
+We build upon the momentum from our first two editions of the workshop and aim to exceed expectations at our third instance at ICSE’26.

 Topics of interest